 Funfair, fairs and trade shows

-Springtime is funfair season, and children in Paris look forward in particular to the Foire du Trône, which will be back on the Pelouse de Reuilly from 30 March to 27 May.
+Springtime is funfair season, and children in Paris look forward in particular to the Foire du Trône (date to be confirmed), which will be back on the Pelouse de Reuilly.
 Considered the biggest fair in all of Europe, it has attractions galore, and plenty of surprises in store.

 Music and shows